Settings: Forms¶

 Form Controller¶

-The engine behind this page is a PHP-based form-controller, CRM_Admin_Form_Generic
+The engine behind this page is a PHP-based form-controller, CRM_Admin_Form_Generic:

-. -
+CRM_Admin_Form_Generic. -

 In

-, many of the standard settings screens are directly based on<?xml version="1.0"?> <menu> ... <item> <path>civicrm/admin/setting/preferences/campaign</path> <title>CiviCampaign Component Settings</title> <page_callback>CRM_Admin_Form_Generic</page_callback> </item> ... </menu>
+civicrm-core, many of the standard settings screens are explicitly based onCRM_Admin_Form_Generic.<?xml version="1.0"?> <menu> ... <item> <path>civicrm/admin/setting/preferences/campaign</path> <title>CiviCampaign Component Settings</title> <page_callback>CRM_Admin_Form_Generic</page_callback> </item> ... </menu>

 The purpose of this controller is to read the metadata and display a form UI.